OnTrack Greenville Middle Grades Success Initiative

 - The total investment over five years could reach $15 million.

-Program interventions begin in the summer and fall of 2015.
+Program interventions began in 2015.

 - After a rigorous application process, Social Innovation funds are being invested in five programs that will form the nucleus of the coordinated response system at each White Horse community middle school: